 Your Attachment Style

-As a child, you needed to feel safe, soothed, attuned to, and secure.
+All children need to feel safe, soothed, attuned to, and secure.
 If this happened, you have an attachment style that is called “secure.”
-If it didn’t, you can have one of three other styles of attachment: anxious/ambivalent, avoidant or disorganized.

 Types of Attachment Styles